-10.27.2.
+10.35.2.
 Contents of Bash

-Installed programs: bash, bashbug, and sh (link to bash)

-bash A widely-used command interpreter; it performs many types of expansions and substitutions on a given command line before executing it, thus making this interpreter a powerful tool bashbug A shell script to help the user compose and mail standard formatted bug reports concerning bash sh A symlink to the bash program; when invoked as sh, bash tries to mimic the startup behavior of historical versions of sh as closely as possible, while conforming to the POSIX standard as well
+Installed programs:bash, bashbug, and sh (link to bash)Installed directory://usr/share/doc/bash-4.2 bash A widely-used command interpreter; it performs many types of expansions and substitutions on a given command line before executing it, thus making this interpreter a powerful tool bashbug A shell script to help the user compose and mail standard formatted bug reports concerning bash sh A symlink to the bash program; when invoked as sh, bash tries to mimic the startup behavior of historical versions of sh as closely as possible, while conforming to the POSIX standard as well

-10.28.
-Bzip2-1.0.4
+10.36.
+Bzip2-1.0.6